-Wouldn’t it be nice if there was a magic formula or one easy trick that made it so you never had to worry about money again?
-If you’re tired of constantly being stressed out about money, then maybe it’s time to get a hold on your personal finances.
+Wouldn’t it be nice if there were a magic formula or simple trick that allowed you never to have to worry about money or manage your finances again?

-Once you have written down your financial goals, you need to prioritize them.
-This ensures that you are paying attention to the ones that are most important to you.
-You can also list them in the order you want to achieve them, but remember for a long-term goal like saving for retirement, you should be working towards it while also working on your other goals.
+Once you have written down your financial goals, prioritize them.
+This organizational process ensures that you are paying the most attention to the ones that are of the highest importance to you.
+You can also list them in the order you want to achieve them, but a long-term goal like saving for retirement requires you to work towards it while also working on your other goals.

-Below are some tips on how to identify your financial goals:
+Below are some tips on how to get clear on your financial goals:

-Set short-term goals, like following a budget, decreasing your spending, or not using your credit cards.
+- Set short-term goals, like following a budget, decreasing your spending, paying down, or not using your credit cards.

-A financial plan is absolutely essential in helping you reach your financial goals.
-The plan should have multiple steps.
-A sample plan would include getting control of your budget, creating a spending plan, then getting out of debt.
+A financial plan is essential in helping you reach your financial goals.
+The plan should have multiple steps or milestones.
+A sample plan might include creating a monthly budget and spending plan, then getting out of debt.

-Once you’ve accomplished these three things, you’ve freed up some major cash, and the money you free up from your debt payments can be used to reaching these goals.
+Once you’ve accomplished these three things and have followed through on your new plan for a few months, you may find that you have extra cash, and the money you free up from your debt payments can be used to reach your next round of goals.

-At this point, you should decide what priorities are the most important to you.
-Keep steadily working toward your long-term retirement goals, but also start to focus on the most important goals you have set for yourself.
+Again, it's key to decide what priorities are most important to you.
+Keep steadily working toward your long-term retirement goals, but also start to focus on the most important near-term goals you have set for yourself.
 Do you want to take an extravagant trip?
 Start investing?
 Buy a home or build your own business?
 These are all things to consider when deciding on your next step.